WARNING: This organization may increase your socialization to dangerous levels. Plan accordingly, as there is lots to do.

-The Slaton's also have a Non-Traditional Accredited high school program called S.M.I.L.E.S.
+The Slaton's also have a Non-Traditional Accredited Center for high school students called S.M.I.L.E.S.
 (Slaton's Manor Institute of Life-skills & Educational Studies.)
 Access to the High school program calendar is for S.M.I.L.E.S. participants only.)
 Visit www.slatonsmanor.com for more information.

 Familes do not have to be enrolled in the Slaton's Manor middle or high school program, in order to be members of MWS.

-Parents can homeschool their family(ies) however they choose.
+Parents can educate their family(ies) however they choose.